Copyright © Giulia Skye 2021

 Ah.
 The outfit.
 Helen tugged at her blouse, undoing the top three most suffocating buttons.
 “Hideous, isn’t it?”

 “No, the opposite.
 You look amazing.”
-Liz looked her up and down.
-“Your hair suits you like that.”
+Liz’s gaze shifted up and down several times.
+“And your hair!
+It suits you like that.”

-Stroking the side of her head, Helen felt the sleek, smooth hair that Tom’s wife, Emma, had ruthlessly straightened last night, banishing any hint of the fuzzy curls Helen usually contained in a short, stubby pony tail.
-She pulled a face.
+Stroking the side of her head, Helen felt the sleek, smooth hair that her sister-in-law, Emma, had ruthlessly straightened last night, banishing any hint of the fuzzy curls Helen usually kept contained in a short, stubby pony tail.
+She sneered.
 “I don’t look like me.”

 “No, I suppose not, but you do look like you can use a drink.”
 Liz pulled out a bottle of wine from the fridge beneath the counter and scooped up ice in a glass.
 “This should do the trick.”